SyncfusionExamples/how-to-set-a-blank-value-to-a-picker-editor-in-xamarin.forms-dataform/README.md

-# How to add a blank entry to the picker in Xamarin.Forms  DataForm?
+# How to set a blank value to a picker editor in Xamarin.Forms DataForm?

-This example demonstrates how to add a blank entry to the picker in Xamarin.Forms  DataForm.
+This example demonstrates how to set a blank value to a picker editor in Xamarin.Forms DataForm.